theheking/babs-rna-seq/practical_overview/Week5_Alignment.md

 - Reference annotations: A file with information on the location and structure of the genes in the human genome and a file with chromosome details.

 We will now use Kallisto's indexing function to prepare the transcriptome for analysis.
 The "Index" is a lookup table for the transcriptome that allows it to be more easily searched by Kallisto.
 First let's organize our files by creating a new directory to hold our kallisto work.

-    $ mkdir -p [yourscratch]/kallisto_human_ref
+    $ mkdir -p /srv/scratch/[your_zID]/kallisto_human_ref/

 First, we must download the reference files from (https://asia.ensembl.org/info/data/ftp/index.html) using `wget`

-1) We will need the FASTA file of the cDNA sequence (https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz)
+1. We will need the FASTA file of the cDNA sequence (https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz)

       $ wget https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz

+ OR, if the expected download time is ages please copy from the communal folder.

+      $ scp /srv/scratch/babs3291/references/Homo_sapiens.GRCh38.cdna.all.fa.gz /srv/scratch/[your_zID]/kallisto_human_ref/

-2) We also will need the human GTF file, a file containing coordinates and descriptions for all gene names and locations - we will also download this from Ensembl. (https://ftp.ensembl.org/pub/release-109/gtf/homo_sapiens/Homo_sapiens.GRCh38.109.gtf.gz)  **not needed for index command**
+2. We also will need the human GTF file, a file containing coordinates and descriptions for all gene names and locations - we will also download this from Ensembl. (https://ftp.ensembl.org/pub/release-109/gtf/homo_sapiens/Homo_sapiens.GRCh38.109.gtf.gz)  **not needed for index command**

         $ wget https://ftp.ensembl.org/pub/release-109/gtf/homo_sapiens/Homo_sapiens.GRCh38.109.gtf.gz

+ OR, if the expected download time is large, please copy from the communal folder.

+        $ scp  /srv/scratch/babs3291/references/Homo_sapiens.GRCh38.109.gtf.gz /srv/scratch/[your_zID]/kallisto_human_ref/

 Also, must unzip the gtf above.
 This will take the gtf from being compressed to human readable.